Aakanksha1411/com.org.restfulbooker/README.md

 Install Latest Maven and set the path in your system variables

-### Run on cmd through mvn command
+### Run on command prompt through mvn command

-1.open cmd and go to the location where folder is saved 2.Run the test by giving command- mvn test -PRegression
+1.open cmd and go to the location where folder is saved 2.Run the test by giving command- mvn test -PRegression DBrowser = chrome

+mvn test -PRegression DBrowser = edge

 <br/>